Antoinette Brown Lecture

 Vanderbilt University Divinity School announces the 41st annual

 A N T O I N E T T E B R O W N L E C T U R E

 to be delivered by

-E. Rhodes and Leona B. Carpenter Chair in Feminist Theology and Director of the Carpenter Program in Religion, Gender , and Sexuality, Vanderbilt University Divinity School
+The E. Rhodes and Leona B. Carpenter Professor of Religion, Psychology, and Culture, Vanderbilt University Divinity School

 Vanderbilt University Divinity School